portagefilelist/client/README.md

 ## Upload installed packages

 ### Why?
 As Gentoo has a source code based package system you cannot predict the binary files created by a package.
 Thus you might have trouble to find the package which provides a specific binary.
-E.g. the command `host` is provided by the package `bind-tools`.
-[Try it](https://portagefilelist.de/site/query/file/?file=host&unique_packages=yes&do).
+E.g. the command `brctl` is provided by the package `net-misc/bridge-utils`.
+[Try it](https://www.portagefilelist.de/index.php?fs=brctl&unique=1).

 ### How?
 Just execute `pfl` our use the network-cron useflag which installs a weekly executed cronjob.
 Systemd timer are currently not supported but planned.